Satyam/book-react-redux/manuscript/chapter05.md

 });
 ```

-For a POST operation, that is adding a new record, we have to receive data, not send it.
+For a POST operation, i.e.: adding a new record, we have to receive data, not send it.
 We cannot receive large amounts of data via the URL as we have been doing with the few parameters we have been using so far.
 To be able to receive data we need to access it from the body.

 We have access to `req.body` because we already loaded the `body-parser` middleware.
 Since we are only going to use JSON on the REST data exchanges, we will parse JSON [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/index.js#L17) only on the `/data` path.
 We don't include the version part of the path since it is fair to assume that other versions would use the same data format.
 Most middleware such as `body-parser` is quite versatile and tolerant.
 If in a later version  we decide to use another data format, instead of failing, `body-parse` will let it go through, expecting that some later parser might deal with it.
 Also, if we want to parse JSON on another path, we can add as many instances of `body-parser` elsewhere as needed.

-To create a new project [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/projects.js#L36-L42) we first try to create a new project id `pid`.
+To create a new project [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/projects.js#L36-L41) we first try to create a new project id `pid`.
+We get it from the variable `nextId` which we set at the very top of the file [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/index.js#L1)to a number larger than any ID in the data file.
+We increment that value as soon as we read from it.
 It might seem strange that we go through so much trouble to get a `pid` when we might as well push the new record into an Array of projects and figure out its position.
-As it happens, we don't want to use an Array even though our indexes are numeric, because items within an array can move and what now has index 10 may become 9 after record 5 was deleted.
+As it happens, we don't want to use an Array even though our indexes are numeric, because items within an array can move and what now has index 10 may become 9 after record 5 is deleted.
 Though within JavaScript empty Array slots take no memory, there is no way to skip over empty slots in JSON.
 We want our `pid`s and `tid`s to be permanent and not be just temporary indexes.
-That is why we take so much trouble doing all this.
+That is why we take the trouble of producing unique, permanent IDs.
 In an SQL database, we would use an auto-increment integer field, in a noSQL database, we would take whatever unique record identifier that the database generated for us.

 ```js
 router.post('/projects', (req, res) => {